 Look for the silver linings

 I am very mindful that each of us is facing different stressors during this difficult time.
 You may be worried about your older parents and other loved ones at higher risk for Covid-19.
-You’re probably frazzled from the kids’ online school days.
+You’re probably frazzled from the kids’ school going back online.
 Living by ourselves can feel incredibly isolating.
 And so many are experiencing job losses and all the economic worries that come with that.

 As that quote from Mr. Rogers goes, “look for the helpers” in a time of crisis.
 I will change that up to “be the helper” in the crisis if you can.
 It feels amazing!

 I am also encouraging my patients to look for silver linings.
 One of my patients texted me a photo of a giant glass of water and told me, “Now that I work from home and can go to the bathroom whenever I want to, I can finally drink all the water you’ve always recommended!”

 Friends of mine who are struggling with cancer call this “finding the flowers in every day.”
 In times like these, when it seems the sky really has fallen, it’s easy to give in to our worst fears.
 But if you look for those silver linings, it helps restore your perspective.
 The truth is we are all in this together, and it won’t last forever.
 Even in these difficult times, there can be those little moments that make us smile.

 So start cataloging your own silver linings — you can even share your on our Women’s Health Network Facebook page!

 And in each of these silver linings you will find mental fuel to power you through the weeks ahead.